With predictions for the 2026 Cost-of-Living Adjustment (COLA) already coming out, seniors are right to be concerned about the news.

-Retirees rely on these adjustments to keep up with inflation and maintain their standard of living.
+Retirees rely on benefit adjustments to keep up with inflation and maintain their standard of living.
 Cutting corners on the COLA hurts those who need it most.

 The COLA exists to ensure that Social Security benefits keep pace with inflation.
 It is not to serve as a tool for managing the program’s financial solvency.
 Reducing or limiting the COLA doesn’t fix the underlying funding issues.
 Instead, it places a greater burden on retirees.